MillenniumDB/benchmark/README.md

 #### Load the splitted data

 - Start the server: `./runBlazegraph.sh`
   - This process won't end until you interrupt it (Ctrl+C).
-Let this execute until the import is finished.
+Let this execute until the import ends.
 Run the next command in another terminal.
 - Start the import: `./loadRestAPI.sh -n wdq -d [path_of_splitted_nt_folder]`

 ### Neo4J import instructions